ash/raku-course/essentials/associatives/exercises/travel-distance/index.md

 my @itinerary = < Berlin Prague Vienna Zurich Paris >;
 ```

-Print the distance of each segment of the ininerary and the total distance.
+Print the distance of each segment of the itinerary and the total distance.

-Use the file [distances.raku](https://github.com/ash/raku-course/blob/master/essentials/associatives/exercises/travel-distance/distances.raku) with the _hash of hashes_ for distances between the cities.
+Use the file [distances.raku](https://github.com/ash/raku-course/blob/master/essentials/associatives/exercises/travel-distance/distances.raku) with the _hash of hashes_ that lists the distances between the cities.

 ## Example